accessibilitywars/aw2-builds/docs/about.md

 title: About Accessibility Wars
 ---

-This site is a proof-of-concept for hosting Low-Intensity builds for the Accessibility Wars 2 community
+This site is a proof-of-concept for hosting Low-Intensity builds for the Accessibility Wars Too community

 ## Our Mission